meltano/meltano/docs/src/docs/README.md

 ## Values

-Meltano's core values are community, empathy, sustainability, accountability, transparency, and iteration.
+Meltano's core values are empathy, community, sustainability, transparency, iteration, ambition, and accountability.

+We view our values as supporting each other.
+We build a strong foundation by bringing **empathy** to everything we do so that we can build with the **community** in a **sustainable** manner for years to come.
+With this foundation, we work **transparently** and **iteratively** to achieve our goals.
+Our goals are **ambitious** and we hold ourselves and each other **accountable** for our results.

 Our values act as a guide in how we conduct day-to-day business, make decisions, hire, and build our product.
 While we use these values as our compass, we adjust them based on lessons we've learned and our experiences using them in practice.
 Anyone can suggest improvements to our values - from team members to internet friends - and we're always open to growing and learning.

+### Empathy

+We work with empathy, recognizing we're not alone in this journey.
+We bring kindness, humility, trust, honesty, and an assumption of good faith to all of our interactions.

 ### Community

 We work to build a more diverse and inclusive community by hiring globally and creating a culture that supports team members everywhere.
 We want to enable everyone to contribute - from team members to users - and we recognize that our vibrant community is at the core of Meltano.
 We will always keep the interests of our open source users and contributors in mind as we continue to grow.

-### Empathy

-We work with empathy, recognizing we're not alone in this journey.
-We bring kindness, humility, trust, honesty, and an assumption of good faith to all of our interactions.

 ### Sustainability